psychemedia/island-storynotes/piedPiperNewtown/newtown_additional.md

 - full length report of visit of Hampshire Field Club to Newtown
 - Robert Browning's poem _"The Pipe Piper of Hamelin_"
 - Eliza Gutch's “The Pied Piper of Hamelin”, Folk-Lore, 1892
-- Archaeological and Political History of Newtown
+- Archaeological and Political History of Newtown, including notes from an *Extensive Urban Survey - Hampshire and the Isle of Wight* by Hampshire County Council and English Heritage.

 ## The Hampshire Field Club in the Island